ron190/jsql-injection/README.md

 ## Description
-**jSQL Injection** is a lightweight application used to find database information from a distant server.
+**jSQL Injection** is a lightweight application used to find database information from a server.

 It's **free**, **open source** and **cross-platform** for Windows, Linux and Mac and it works with Java from version 11 to 17.